mini-box/dcdc-usb/readme.txt

 It will install by default in /usr/local/

-Using:
+Usage:

-dcdc-usb with no parameters will display the current output voltage dcdc-usb -a will display all settings from the device dcdc-usb -v 20.50 will set the output voltage to 20.5V (or the closest allowed value)
+dcdc-usb with no parameters will display the current output voltage. dcdc-usb -a will display all settings from the device. dcdc-usb -v 20.50 will set the output voltage to 20.5V.